 Over 200 prominent scholars from the financial institutions, academia and government sectors from Europe, America and Asia attended the event.
-Speakers include Wu Xiaoqiu, Vice President of RUC, Zhuang Yumin, Dean of the School of Finance at RUC, Alfred Schipke, Senior Representative of IMF China, Zhang Longmei, Deputy Representative of IMF China, Zhou Xiaoquan, President of Minsheng Securities, Qiu Xiaohua, Chief Economist of Minsheng Securities, Marcos Caramuru de Paiva, the Brazilian Ambassador to China, Danny Alexander, Vice President of the Asian Infrastructure Investment Bank (AIIB), Er-Cheng Hwa, Chief Economist of Baoshang Bank and a former economist of the IMF, Wei Benhua, Former Deputy Administrator-in-Bureau of the State Administration of Foreign Exchange and Former IMF Executive Director for China, Wang Yongli, Former Vice President of Bank of China, Sun Lujun, Director of Board at CNIC, Chen Weidong, Director of the International Finance Institute of Bank of China, and Song Ke, Deputy Directors of IMI.
-Zhang Zhixiang, Former Director General of the International Department of PBoC and former IMF Executive Director for China, chaired the meeting.
+Speakers include Wu Xiaoqiu, Vice President of RUC, Zhuang Yumin, Dean of the School of Finance at RUC, Alfred Schipke, Senior Representative of IMF China, Zhang Longmei, Deputy Representative of IMF China, Zhou Xiaoquan, President of Minsheng Securities, Qiu Xiaohua, Chief Economist of Minsheng Securities, Marcos Caramuru de Paiva, the Brazilian Ambassador to China, Danny Alexander, Vice President of the Asian Infrastructure Investment Bank (AIIB), Er-Cheng Hwa, Chief Economist of Baoshang Bank and a former economist of the IMF, Wei Benhua, Former Deputy Administrator-in-Bureau of the State Administration of Foreign Exchange and Former IMF Executive Director for China, Wang Yongli, Former Vice President of Bank of China, Sun Lujun, Director General of the International Department of PBoC and former IMF Executive Director for China, chaired the meeting.
 The event was reported by over 70 media.